AdobeDocs/experience-manager-guides.en/help/legacy-product-guide/user-guide/publish-aem-sites.md

     * You can also select different conditions to publish the content.
 Select one of the following options:

-        * **None**: Select this option if you don’t want to apply any condition on the published output.
+        * **None**: Select this option if you don't want to apply any condition on the published output.
         * **Using DITAVAL**: Select the DITAVAL file to generate personalized content.
 You can select the DITAVAL file using the browse dialog or by typing the file path.
         * **Using attributes**: You can define condition attributes in your DITA topics.
 Then, select the condition attribute to publish the relevant content.